 Gender-based violence (GBV) is a violation of human rights.
 We’re working to transform attitudes towards girls and women that perpetuate violence against them.

-Gender-based violence can be in the form of:
+Gender-based violence can take the form of:

 - Child marriage